orcodeep/CSAPP/notes/Readme.md

 It is safe to call in contexts where normal cleanup is unsafe, like after `fork()` in the child process or in `signal_handlers`.

-## signals are not reliable counters for event
+## signals are not reliable event counters

 POSIX blocks the same signal type by default to avoid recursive/nested handlers, which could easily lead to: